SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 ## Making Proteins, a guide

+**Genetic Code** => "nucleotide code" found in the DNA that helps make protein.
+There are two parts of this: translation and transcription.

 ### Transcription => converting DNA to mRNA
 * Done by RNA Polymerase Enzyme
 * Rip apart hydrogen bonds using DNAse enzyme